0x4447-office/0x4447_webpage_documentation/docs/README.md

 ## Core Idea behind Our Products

 The core idea behind our products is to function with as little management as possible.
-We have designed them this way so that you can focus on what matters moat to you, without having to manage yet another server.
+We have designed them this way so that you can focus on what matters most to you, without having to manage yet another server.

 With this purpose in mind, you should not make any changes to the underlying operating system, make manual changes in the configuration etc.